Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

 But most people accept that the media, and the way in which we receive our information, also impacts our ability to make up our own minds effectively on important issues.

 One person well-placed to consider these matters is Sir Bill Wiggin MP, who represents North Herefordshire.
-He has spent 20 years in parliament, and has had a front row seat on the way in which reality can be distorted by the media – and how this causes both misery for beleaguered MPs and confusion in the electorate who are often unable to find their way to primary source material.
+He has spent 20 years in Parliament, and has had a front row seat on the way in which reality can be distorted by the media – and how this causes both misery for beleaguered MPs and confusion in the electorate who are often unable to find their way to primary source material.

-And what in Wiggin’s opinion is their agenda?
+And what, in Wiggin’s opinion, is their agenda?
 “It’s quite simple really, it’s trying to outrage you or to terrify you.”
 So what would Wiggin’s advice be to people in respect of reading the mainstream media?
 “Don’t base your life on a publication: be broader than that.
 You need to be.
 And also realise that this sensationalism is driving all aspects of the media.
-For example I get The Daily Express online.
+For example, I get The Daily Express online.
 It has wonderful headlines: “Brexit delivers huge increases in British business.”
 Two days later it will say: “Brexit cuts British business”.
 They’re playing us!
 We’ve got to stop thinking that journalism is a Christian and pure-spirited thing.
 It’s as commercial as Star Wars.”

 Wiggin agrees but worries that these skills are being lost in the contemporary media maelstrom: “Today, The Guardian and the BBC are going to the source for you.
 When you watch the news tonight, you will see Vladimir Zelensky make an announcement about how Russians are losing in Ukraine, and the newsreader will say: “Now, we go to our Ukraine correspondent.”
 I want to hear from Zelensky not your correspondent!
 Then you might cut to another correspondent or expert: it was second hand when you got it from the BBC – now it’s third hand.”

 This brings me to Armando Iannucci and the importance of comedy in the realm of independent thinking.
-John Cleese recently observed that there is no such thing as a ‘woke joke’, but it seems to me that there are still vestiges on the left which are able to raise that profound laugh which lets you know a truth has been arrived at.
+John Cleese recently observed that there is no such thing as a ‘woke joke’, but it seems to me that there are still vestiges on the left which are able to raise that profound laugh which lets you know an independent truth has been arrived at.

 Tell, Mighty Wit, how the highest in forethought and,